 Notice that overall the logo evolutions have retained the essence of the brand.
 Starbucks has kept its siren and Apple its fruit-shaped icon.
 It’s okay, even encouraged, to shake up your brand and design if it's been the same for decades, but don’t veer so far off course that your visual identity becomes completely unrecognizable to your current customer base.
-We talk a bit more about this concept in our Marketing Trends vol. 12 magazine, available now for download.

 5. You’re expanding your product line

 was new to the craft beer scene when their signature branding made its debut.
 With two flagship beers, the large gold and white goat logo on a brown